nmathew98/serve/README.md

 ## Building and testing

 - To build the project run `npx @skulpture/serve build`
-- To run Jest, run `npx @skulpture/serve jest --config`, where `--config` are any additional options you'd like to pass to Jest
+- To run Jest, run `npx @skulpture/serve jest --config`, where `--config` are any (optional) additional options you'd like to pass to Jest
+- To check types, run `npx @skulpture/serve typecheck --config`, where `--config` are any (optional) additional options you'd like to pass to the TypeScript compiler

 ## Planned functionality for next major release